bbellify/sucsandsched-frontend/README.md

 1. Auth/login
     - Sucs - when logged in, users can see progress of all users and complete days for themselves

+2. Home Component:
+    - add ability to minimize cards on mobile so icon is hidden
+    - adjust spacing at md breakpoint, add a little space between cards

-2. Close Offcanvas on link click
+3. Close Offcanvas on link click